dhyabi2/AgenticFundManagement/README.md

 # Agentic Fund Management

-This repository contains three main components:
+This repository contains four main components:

 - **NANO_MCP_SERVER** – original Nano MCP server codebase
 - **nano-mcp-api** – REST API wrapper used for this demo
-- **fund-demo** – multi-agent demo that uses AI via the REST API, generates a wallet, and writes the address to `fund-wallet.txt`
+- **fund-demo** – multi-agent demo that uses AI via the REST API, generates a wallet, writes the address to `fund-wallet.txt`, and publishes progress over MQTT
+- **dashboard** – web dashboard and MQTT broker showing each agent's activity

 ## Setup